 I make every reed as if it was for me!
 I work on every reed over several days.
 I believe in working slowly on a reed, scraping cane little by little, wetting and drying the reed so that the cane settles in.
 I never create a reed in one sitting, which can produce unpredictable reeds.
 I like to make sure that every reed is a stable reed that I can play on, in the chamber, solo and orchestra setting.
-My reeds play freely with very little air, soft dynamics with a guitarist, and play with a lot of air, as is needed to project in an orchestra.
+My reeds play freely with very little, but always steady air, soft dynamics with a guitarist, and play with a lot of air, as is needed to project in an orchestra.

 I use corrugated crush-proof mailer boxes.
 I place the reeds in a special triangular tube to prevent any contact from the tip of the reed with the end of the tube.

 (If reeds are placed incorrectly into the tubes, they will break.
 The end of the reed MUST be inserted FIRMLY into the cap.)

 **Please contact me directly BEFORE you mail reeds back to me.

 My reeds are guaranteed to have no structural deficiencies.

 Please be advised, I do not refund or exchange reeds unless they have a defect in their construction.